M-o-a-T/moat-mqtt/docs/quickstart.rst

 Console scripts
 +++++++++++++++

-A quick way for getting started with ``DistMQTT`` is to examine the code in ``DistMQTT``'s console scripts.
+A quick way for getting started with ``MoaT-MQTT`` is to examine the code in ``MoaT-MQTT``'s console scripts.

-These scripts are installed automatically when installing ``DistMQTT``.
+These scripts are installed automatically when installing ``MoaT-MQTT``.

 Publishing messages
 -------------------

-``distmqtt_pub`` is a command-line tool which can be used for publishing some messages on a topic.
+``moat mqtt pub`` is a command-line tool which can be used for publishing some messages on a topic.
 It requires a few arguments like broker URL, topic name, QoS and data to send.
 Additional options allow more complex use case.

 Publishing ```some_data`` to a ``/test`` topic on is as simple as :
 ::

-    $ distmqtt_pub --url mqtt://test.mosquitto.org -t /test -m some_data
-    [2015-11-06 22:21:55,108] :: INFO - distmqtt_pub/5135-MacBook-Pro.local Connecting to broker
+    $ moat mqtt pub --url mqtt://test.mosquitto.org -t /test -m some_data [2015-11-06 22:21:55,108] :: INFO - pub/5135-MacBook-Pro.local Connecting to broker
-    [2015-11-06 22:21:55,333] :: INFO - distmqtt_pub/5135-MacBook-Pro.local Publishing to '/test'
+    [2015-11-06 22:21:55,333] :: INFO - pub/5135-MacBook-Pro.local Publishing to '/test'
-    [2015-11-06 22:21:55,336] :: INFO - distmqtt_pub/5135-MacBook-Pro.local Disconnected from broker
+    [2015-11-06 22:21:55,336] :: INFO - pub/5135-MacBook-Pro.local Disconnected from broker

-This will use insecure TCP connection to connect to test.mosquitto.org. ``distmqtt_pub`` also allows websockets and secure connection:
+This will use insecure TCP connection to connect to test.mosquitto.org. ``moat mqtt pub`` also allows websockets and secure connection:
 ::

-    $ distmqtt_pub --url ws://test.mosquitto.org:8080 -t /test -m some_data
-    [2015-11-06 22:22:42,542] :: INFO - distmqtt_pub/5157-MacBook-Pro.local Connecting to broker
+    $ moat mqtt pub --url ws://test.mosquitto.org:8080 -t /test -m some_data [2015-11-06 22:22:42,542] :: INFO - pub/5157-MacBook-Pro.local Connecting to broker
-    [2015-11-06 22:22:42,924] :: INFO - distmqtt_pub/5157-MacBook-Pro.local Publishing to '/test'
+    [2015-11-06 22:22:42,924] :: INFO - pub/5157-MacBook-Pro.local Publishing to '/test'
-    [2015-11-06 22:22:52,926] :: INFO - distmqtt_pub/5157-MacBook-Pro.local Disconnected from broker
+    [2015-11-06 22:22:52,926] :: INFO - pub/5157-MacBook-Pro.local Disconnected from broker

-``distmqtt_pub`` can read from file or stdin and use data read as message payload:
+``moat mqtt pub`` can read from file or stdin and use data read as message payload:
 ::

-    $ some_command | distmqtt_pub --url mqtt://localhost -t /test -l
+    $ some_command | moat mqtt pub --url mqtt://localhost -t /test -l

-See :doc:`references/distmqtt_pub` reference documentation for details about available options and settings.
+See :doc:`references/moat_mqtt_pub` reference documentation for details about available options and settings.

 Subscribing a topic
 -------------------

-``distmqtt_sub`` is a command-line tool which can be used to subscribe for some pattern(s) on a broker and get date from messages published on topics matching these patterns by other MQTT clients.
+``moat mqtt sub`` is a command-line tool which can be used to subscribe for some pattern(s) on a broker and get date from messages published on topics matching these patterns by other MQTT clients.

 Subscribing a ``/test/#`` topic pattern is done with :
 ::

-  $ distmqtt_sub --url mqtt://localhost -t /test/#
+  $ moat mqtt sub --url mqtt://localhost -t /test/#

 This command will run forever and print on the standard output every messages received from the broker.
 The ``-n`` option allows to set a maximum number of messages to receive before stopping.

-See :doc:`references/distmqtt_sub` reference documentation for details about available options and settings.
+See :doc:`references/moat_mqtt_sub` reference documentation for details about available options and settings.

 URL Scheme
 ----------

-DistMQTT command line tools use the ``--url`` to establish a network connection with the broker.
+MoaT-MQTT command line tools use the ``--url`` to establish a network connection with the broker.
 The ``--url`` parameter value must conform to the `MQTT URL scheme`_.
 The general accepted form is :
 ::

     {mqtt,ws}[s]://[username][:password]@host.domain[:port]